Manhunt for Clapham chemical attack suspect Abdul Ezedi continues for sixth day

 The debate over the clergy’s involvement in the asylum system comes after religious leaders, including the Archbishop of Canterbury Justin Welby, vocalised their opposition to the Government’s plan to send migrants seeking sanctuary in the UK to Rwanda.

-According to police, the most recent sighting of Ezedi was at about 9.50pm on Wednesday near Southwark Bridge, but there is no suggestion that he jumped in the Thames.
+The most recent sighting is at 10.04pm when he passed the Unilever building and headed towards Victoria Embankment, the Met said.

+Commander Jon Savell said it “remains our belief that he is being helped by others” and the police probe will continue to “target more of Ezedi’s associates”.

-On Monday, Commander Jon Savell said investigators are keeping an open mind as to where he may be or what may have happened to him.
+On Monday, he said investigators are keeping an open mind as to where he may be or what may have happened to him.

 They tracked his movements around the Tube network using his bank card, but it has not been used since that day.